MondayMonster/BeatSaber-VR-Ripoff/README.md

-# XR BeatSaber RipOff VR Game
+# BeatSaber RipOff VR Game

 A BeatSaber-inspired VR rhythm game built in Unity using the Meta XR SDK.
 Punch on-coming diamonds to the beat, dodge obstacles, and survive until the song ends!